portfolio-performance/portfolio-help/docs/en/how-to/import-gbx.md

 Securities Account -- this helps avoid errors from overlooking the selection of the correct Securities Account in the Import Wizard.
 It is essential if you want to import transactions into more than one account in the same import, otherwise it is optional.

-Cash Account -- this is included for the same reasons as Securities Account.
+Account -- this is included for the same reasons as Securities Account.

 Type -- the type of transaction.
 Essential.